mongodb/docs/source/includes/backup-restore-replica-set-script.rst

    ./seedSecondary.sh <port> <oplog-size>

-Replace <port> with the port of the restored :program:mongod instance.
+Replace <port> with the port of the restored :program:`mongod` instance.
 Specify a size in gigabytes for the new oplog in the <oplog-size> argument.
 See :ref:replica-set-oplog-sizing for more information on oplog sizing.
+The primary instance will need enough oplog to catch up from the timestamp of the snapshot.

+Restart the result set and use rs.add() to define the primary :program:`mongod` instance, as described in the :manual:`rs.add reference entry
+</reference/method/rs.add/>` in the MongoDB documentation.

+To bring data files up as a standalone :program:`mongod` instance, :manual:`see the MongoDB Installation Guides </installation/#tutorials-installation>`.

 For more information about replica set restoration, the MongoDB :manual:`Restore Replica Set from Backup